 The frequency of Islamic terrorism attacks against targets in the West, and, against minorities and others in their own countries, is on such a scale that many consider the Arab world to be suffering from a kind of dark ages.
 The mass immorality and the failure of mainstream Muslims to control those doing violence in their name has led to constant worries that a generic cultural war between "them" and "us" is possible - a war that would tear apart globalized communities across the world.

 It is hard to jump straight from 'believer' to violent extremist.
 But there is pressure all the way, and liberals and even outspoken mainstream Muslims are frequently terrorized into silence.
-For example, "An imam of an east London mosque has been subject to death threats and intimidation for expressing his views on evolution and women's right to refuse the veil" when 50 protestors entered his community, causing disruption, flyering, and calling for his execution.
-He - Dr Usama Hasan - was suspended from his role as teacher, even though his father was chairman of the mosque.
+For example, "An imam of an east London mosque has been subject to death threats and intimidation for expressing his views on evolution and women's right to refuse the veil".
+When 50 protestors entered his community, causing disruption, flyering, and calling for his execution.
+He - Dr Usama Hasan - was suspended from his role as teacher.

 “The death threats against Hasan were made in an anonymous leaflet handed out by protesters.
 It quotes religious authorities saying that any Muslim who believes in evolution is an "apostate" who "must be executed".